 I studied for my BA in Fashion Buying Management at the University of Westminster where I worked for a year in industry as a buyers admin assistant.
 That was my first taste of working in buying.
 It was an amazing experience and gave me an opportunity to make some brilliant contacts that I still call friends to this day.
 When I graduated, I was very lucky to be taken on by that same brand and I picked up where I left off from on my placement year.
 I worked my way up to assistant buyer at a couple of high street brands before starting at Pour Moi as a junior buyer in 2018.

 What do you love most about your job?

 That’s a tough one!
 There are so many aspects of the job that I love.
 I’d say, I love the feeling of having worked on a product from idea conception through to delivery and seeing it launch online.
 The anticipation of waiting to see the customer reaction and if it might become a bestseller is so exciting (obviously less exciting when you get it wrong and it’s not!).
 It’s so rewarding when a style that the team and I have been working hard on gets a good reaction from our lovely customers!

 What was your biggest learning curve?

-Every brand you work for is so different so I think the biggest learning curve is always understanding the customer that you’re buying for.
+Every brand you work for is so different, so the biggest learning curve is always understanding the customer that you’re buying for.
 What works well for one brand doesn’t necessarily work so well for another.
 It’s really important to spend some time getting to know who your customer is and what is important to them.
-In the ever changing world of fashion, trends come and go all the time, but a key part of my job is knowing which of those trends are right for our customers, understanding what they value and what they are looking for is key.
+In the ever-changing world of fashion, trends come and go all the time, but a key part of my job is knowing which of those trends are right for our customers, understanding what they value and what they are looking for is key.

 What are you loving at Pour Moi at the moment?